 - For a list of all events, in the order in which they are swum at meets, see page 7.

 - Not all pools in the Tri-County League are of the same length.
-See the Pool Conversion chart on page 6.
+See the Pool Conversion chart section.

 - Suggested Swimmer Survival Kit: Extra towels, sweat suit, blanket or sleeping bag, sun block (swimmers are responsible for application), healthy snacks and/or money for concessions.